kylewandishin/mega-puzzle-solver/README.md

 ## Features

-- semantle: automatically solves semantle using AI and linear algebra. this one needs a far more detailed [section](#semantle)
+- Semantle: automatically solves semantle using AI and linear algebra.
+We us Word2Vec to vectorize words in order to compare to other words.and apply linear properties in order to algorithmically find a target goal. [section](#semantle)
 - Letter Boxed: automatically solves letter boxed using webscraping internally. as basic as it sounds this required multiple script injections and unique solutions. [more info](#letter-boxed)
 - Wordle: automatically solves wordle using nytimes api call `https://www.nytimes.com/svc/wordle/v2/{formattedDate}.json`
-- Connections: automatically provides solutions to connections using api call `https://www.nytimes.com/svc/connections/v2/{formattedDate}.json`. unfortunatley it is not possible to auto solve this game yet [more info](#connections)
+- Connections: automatically provides solutions to connections using api call `https://www.nytimes.com/svc/connections/v2/{formattedDate}.json`. unfortunately it is not possible to auto solve this game yet [more info](#connections)

 - Auto Solve: currently only working for some games (all except [connections](#connections)). the button in the top right of the popup will allow for the automatic solving of the puzzles